xxxlzhxxx/dd_essay/README.md

 # dd_essay
 For a reference of UM-SJTU JI, dd program.
-The writer of these essays only has a GPA of 3.4.
+DO NOT COPY !!!